milhamhidayat/the-blockchain-bar/README.md

 ### 5 - Why We Need Blockchain

 - Blockchain developers aim to develop protocols where applications’ entrepreneurs and users synergize in a transparent, auditable relationship.
 Specifications of the blockchain system should be well-defined from the beginning and only change if its users support it.

+### 6 - L'Hash de Immutable

+- The database content is hashed by a secure cryptographic hash function.
+The blockchain participants use the resulted hash to reference a specific database state.